caiks/WBOT02/README.md

 model089|0.25, 0.21, 0.177, 0.149, 0.125, 0.105|4 randomised size-potential scanned actual-potential level 2|16|balanced|48 B&W videos|3,000,001|24,731|1.649|15.8|3.1|27|-0.3|0.2|-2.9|11.5|1.89|30s unique, 12.0 min diagonal, 1.2 min entropy, no overflow, underlying tile size 8x8, xmax 256, omax 20, bmax 60
 model090|0.25, 0.21, 0.177, 0.149, 0.125, 0.105|4 randomised size-potential scanned actual-potential level 2|16|balanced computed 32-valent|48 B&W videos|2,999,999|25,488|1.699|16.1|2.8|26|-0.4|0.4|-4.6|15.8|1.88|30s unique, 12.0 min diagonal, 1.2 min entropy, no overflow, underlying tile size 8x8, xmax 256, omax 20, bmax 60

+Note that random *model* 88 is, in fact, rethresholded from *model* 87, which had an intial threshold of 500.
+This probably increased the *alignments* of the *model* near the root.
+Scanned *model* 90 was generated entirely with the usual threshold of 200.

 Quantitatively, computed *model* 90 is very similar to non-computed *model* 89.
 The growth rate and multipliers are only slightly better, so the mean path length increases slightly to 16.1, although the variance and maximum are slightly lower.
 The higher order statistics are very similar to *model* 61.

 The median *diagonal* at 20.4 is slightly higher than the 20.0 of *model* 89, suggesting that either the higher *valency* or computed *substrate* has increased the number of *alignments* available.
 The average number of *underlying variables* per *fud* has decreased to 17.55 compared to 18.52 for *model* 89.